matrix-io/matrix-documentation/docs/matrix-core/python-examples/humidity.md

 <!-- Error PORT -->
 <details>
 <summary style="font-size: 1.75rem; font-weight: 300;">Error Port</summary>
-Connecting to the **Error Port** is optional, but highly recommended if you want to log any errors that occur within MATRIX CORE.
+The **Error Port** connection is also taken care of by the `utils import`.
+Below we define a function to be called and given any error messages that occur within MATRIX CORE.
 ```language-python
 def humidity_error_callback(error):
     # Log error